Meaning of Numbers: The Number 83

 Appearances of Number Eighty-Three

-The Greek word Hierousalem (Strong's Concordance #G2419) is recorded 83 times in the original language of the New Testament.
+The Greek word Hierousalem (Strong's Concordance #G2419) is recorded 83 times in 80 Greek New Testament verses.
 It is written the most in Acts (41 times) followed by Luke (28).
-The word is translated "Jerusalem" in the King James Bible, with its first New Testament usage in Matthew 23.
+The word is translated "Jerusalem" in the King James Bible, with its first New Testament usage in Matthew and its last in Revelation.

 O Jerusalem (Hierousalem), Jerusalem (Hierousalem), thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!
 (Matthew 23:37, KJV).

-The Hebrew word anah (Strong's #H6031) is written 83 times in the original language of the Old Testament.
+The Hebrew word anah (Strong's #H6031) is written 83 times in 79 Hebrew Old Testament verses.
 It is found the most in the Psalms (16 times) followed by Isaiah (9) and then Exodus and Deuteronomy (7 each).
 The word means to be afflicted, oppressed or humbled.
 It is used in Isaiah's prophecy that predicted, more than 600 years in advance, Jesus' trials, sufferings and afflictions he willing endured for the sake of our forgiveness and salvation.

 Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted (anah) . . .